 UEFA EURO 2012, Poland-Ukraine: Slavek and Slavko

 It is always important to get approval from local dignitaries and the then Polish Football Federation (PZPN) president Grzegorz Lato immediately warmed to Slavek and Slavko.
-"I especially like their hair – 40 years ago I had hair like that," he said What hair it is, brushing the ceiling and dyed in the hosts' national colours in case the team shirts proved inconclusive.
+"I especially like their hair – 40 years ago I had hair like that," he said.
+What hair it was, brushing the ceiling and dyed in the hosts' national colours in case the team shirts proved inconclusive.
 The twins could play a bit too.

 ©UEFA.com 1998-2017.
 All rights reserved.